-- 1) further archaeological assessment including fieldwork; - 2) a targeted assessment of the impact of development on the setting of St. Augustine's Cross; - 3) a flood risk assessment.
+- Be informed by further archaeological assessment including fieldwork - Include a targeted assessment of the impact of development on the setting of St. Augustine's Cross. - Include a flood risk assessment.

-A transport statement will be needed to take account of traffic impacts onto Foad's Lane area, and proposals will be expected to where possible, provide footpaths and cycleways to the proposed Parkway station.
+A transport statement will be needed to take account of traffic impacts onto Foad's Lane area, and proposals will be expected to explore the potential of, and provide where possible, sustainable connections to the proposed Parkway station.